chantastic/fullstack-react-todo/notes.md

   - `[todoItems, updateToDos]` — a single updater function for the state
     - anything we put in here will obliterate the state with whatever we put in there
     - add a button that just calls the function with single todo
+  - add `addTodoItem(title)` function and call it when form is submitted
+  - now clear out our hard-coded state